Miranda Lambert Teases Collab With Maren Morris With Stunning New Photo & Instagram Can’t Handle It

 “You both look very beautiful ladies,” another fan chimed in with a series of emoji.

-“We would pay big $ to see you two in concert!,” one more fan chimed in on the photo.
+“We would pay big $ to see you two in concert!” one more fan chimed in on the photo.

-According to Rolling Stone, Miranda’s new album titled “Wildcard” comes out for preorder on September 13 and it will be released on November 1.
-It features 14 new songs and during an interview with the publication, Miranda shared that this album will be a little bit different than her previous ones.
+According to Rolling Stone, Miranda’s new album, titled Wildcard, comes out for pre-order on September 13, and it will be released on November 1.
+It features 14 new songs, and during an interview with the publication, Miranda shared that this album will be a little bit different than her previous ones.

 “With this one I just wanted to cut loose a little bit,” she shared.